-D. Placement with a fit and willing relative: The goal of placement with a fit and willing relative is to establish a court sanctioned relationship between the child and the child’s relative in order to maintain family relationships to the extent possible, consistent with the best interests of the child.
+D. Placement with a fit and willing relative: The goal of placement with a fit and willing relative is to establish a court sanctioned relationship between the child and the child’s relative or fictive kin in order to maintain family or family-like relationships to the extent possible, consistent with the best interests of the child.

-B. PSD shall develop a case plan to address safety threats to the child and include plan-directed activities for both the child and parent, guardian or custodian to achieve permanency without the need for the PSD intervention.
+B. PSD shall develop a case plan to address the identified danger indicators and include plan-directed activities for both the child and parent, guardian or custodian to achieve permanency without the need for the PSD intervention.

 C. At a minimum, the case plan shall be re-assessed prior to any court hearing.

-D. For children age 14 and older, the case plan shall be developed in consultation with the child and, at the option of the child, with up to two members of the case planning team who are chosen by the child and who are not a foster parent of, of caseworker for, the child.
-PSD may reject an individual selected by a child to be a member of the case planning team at any time if PSD has good cause to believe the individual would not act in the best interest of the child.
-An individual shall be selected by the child to be a member of the child’s case planning team, and may be designated to be the child’s advisor and, as necessary, advocate with respect to the application of the reasonable and prudent parent standard to the child.
+D. For youth ages 14 and older, the case plan shall be developed in consultation with the youth and, at the option of the youth, with up to two members of the case planning team who are chosen by the youth and who are not a [resource parent of or a caseworker for, the youth.
+PSD may reject an individual selected by the youth to be a member of the case planning team at any time if PSD has good cause to believe the individual would not act in the best interest of the youth.
+An individual shall be selected by the youth to be a member of the youth’s case planning team, and may be designated to be the youth’s advisor and, as necessary, advocate with respect to the application of the reasonable and prudent parent standard to the youth.

-E. As part of the case plan, PSD shall provide the New Mexico foster child and youth bill of rights and the New Mexico foster youth document of responsibilities to youth age 14 or older.
+E. As part of the youth’s case plan, PSD shall provide to the youth the New Mexico foster child and youth bill of rights and the New Mexico foster youth document of responsibilities.

 (1) PSD shall provide a document that describes the rights of the child with respect to education, health, visitation, and court participation, the right to be provided with the documents and the right to stay safe and avoid exploitation.

-(2) PSD shall obtain a signed acknowledgement that the child has received a copy of those documents and understands those rights and responsibilities
+(2) PSD shall obtain a signed acknowledgement that the child has received a copy of those documents and understands those rights and responsibilities; and

 (1) Permanency plan: The permanency plan reflects the permanency goals to be achieved.
 Every child’s case plan shall have a permanency plan, which may change throughout the life of the case.

-(3) Transition home plan: A transition home plan shall be submitted to the court prior to or at the initial permanency hearing when the child’s plan remains reunification.
+(2) Transition home plan: A transition home plan shall be submitted to the court prior to or at the initial permanency hearing when the child’s plan remains reunification.
 The plan shall be completed within 90 days of the initial permanency hearing.
-The plan results in the child being placed with his or her parent, guardian or custodian on a trial home visit.
+The plan results in the child being placed with their parent, guardian or custodian on a trial home visit.

 (b) A trial home visit normally does not exceed six months in duration.